-The City of Gary Complaint in that case seeks damages, among other things, for the costs of medical care, police and emergency services, public health services, and other services as well as punitive damages.
+The Complaint in City of Gary v.
+Smith & Wesson Corp., et al. was filed in 1999 and seeks damages, among other things, for the costs of medical care, police and emergency services, public health services, and other services as well as punitive damages.
 In addition, nuisance abatement and/or injunctive relief is sought to change the design, manufacture, marketing and distribution practices of the various defendants.
 The suit alleges, among other claims, negligence in the design of products, public nuisance, negligent distribution and marketing, negligence per se and deceptive advertising.
 The case does not allege a specific injury to a specific individual as a result of the misuse or use of any of the Company's products.